 The AI Dimension

-The flywheel has a new accelerant in 2026: answer engines.
-ChatGPT now serves 900 million weekly users and processes 2.5 billion prompts per day (TechCrunch, February 2026).
-When your published thinking is substantive enough to be cited by AI systems answering buyer questions, the flywheel gains a permanent boost—your ideas appearing in AI responses that reach audiences you will never directly publish to.
-According to 6sense's 2025 research, 40% of B2B buyers now begin their purchasing research with AI tools, essentially equal to the 41% who start with traditional search.
-Executives whose content earns AI citation are being introduced to buyers at the very start of the decision process.
+The flywheel has a new accelerant: answer engines.
+ChatGPT now serves roughly 900 million weekly users and processes around 2.5 billion prompts per day.
+When your published thinking is substantive enough to be cited by AI systems answering buyer questions, the flywheel can gain a durable boostβyour ideas appearing in AI responses that reach audiences you will never directly publish to.
+6sense's 2025 research found that a large share of B2B buyers now rely on AI tools to synthesize their research, summarize reviews, and validate vendor shortlists.
+Executives whose content earns AI citation are far more likely to surface at these decision points.

 Implementation Roadmap